SGrimsley02/EECS581_Project_2/README.md

 ```
 .
 ├── docs
+│   └── ...
-├── project
+├── public
+│   └── ...
-└──── src
+└── src
+    └── app
+        └── ...
 ```

-- `docs` contains all of our documentation.
+- `docs` - contains all documentation for the project
+- `public` - contains files that should be served statially from Next.js
-- `project` contains all code and files related to running the project.
+- `src/app` - contains all code that goes in the *app router*
-- `src` contains the source code for the project.

 # Team